Open Problems¶

 What success looks like: A clear report on PE stability vs D: either "PE stabilizes by D=4, confirming embedding sufficiency" or "PE shifts substantially at D=4, indicating D=3 is insufficient and longer sequences are needed for Gate 3."

-Why it matters: If separation grows from early to late layers, it is convergent evidence that SAD observes belief state construction progressing through the layer stack.
-If separation concentrates in L15--21, it matches the pilot's recurring-head zone and the progressive construction prediction.
-If separation is flat across layers, progressive construction does not apply to this observable, which would weaken the theoretical motivation.
+Why it matters: If per-layer PE--vs--fractal-dimension rank correlation grows from early to late layers on the HMM benchmark, it is convergent evidence that SAD observes belief state construction progressing through the layer stack.
+If correlation concentrates in L15--21 it matches the progressive construction prediction.
+If it is flat across layers, progressive construction does not apply to this observable, weakening the theoretical motivation.

-What success looks like: A layer profile showing either depth-increasing separation (supports progressive construction), mid-late concentration (supports L15--21 prediction), or flat/random structure (falsifies this specific prediction).
+What success looks like: A layer profile showing either depth-increasing rank correlation (supports progressive construction), mid-late concentration (supports L15--21 prediction), or flat/random structure (falsifies this specific prediction).

 May require code work.
 May require GPU for validation runs.
 Builds on existing infrastructure.